 Normal Function

 The CUBN gene provides instructions for making a protein called cubilin.
-This protein is involved in the uptake of vitamin B12 (also called cobalamin) from food into the body.
-Vitamin B12, which cannot be made in the body and can only be obtained from food, is essential for the formation of DNA and proteins, the production of cellular energy, and the breakdown of fats.
-This vitamin is involved in the formation of red blood cells and maintenance of the brain and spinal cord (central nervous system).
+This protein helps the body absorb vitamin B12 (also called cobalamin) from food, which is important because the body cannot make this vitamin.
+Vitamin B12 is essential for the formation of DNA and for the chemical reactions that convert food into energy (energy metabolism).
+Vitamin B12 also plays a key role in making red blood cells and maintaining the nerve cells in the brain and spinal cord (central nervous system).

 Health Conditions Related to Genetic Changes